- Umm, Used Diapers? Really?

 - Broken-in Diapers.
 Cloth diapers become more absorbent after several washes.
 Therefore, if you’re buying used diapers you’re getting diapers that have been washed several times, and therefore at high absorbency already.

-What to Ask When Considering Buying Used Diapers
+What to Ask When Speaking to the Seller